 LEAP’s college counseling and essay team visits and interacts with dozens of colleges each year.
 We delve into what the colleges are searching for in your words.
 We know the colleges who will look at the essay more closely than others.
 We are experts at guiding you to tapping into the voice that needs to be heard.

 Of the more than 800 colleges using the Common App most require students to have a personal statement on the Common App.
 However, even if a college does not require an essay, you may still submit your essay which is what LEAP recommends you do.
 If the essay is required, you will not be able to submit your application without an essay.

-The Common App prompts for the 2018-19 cycle have no changes over last year.
+The Common App prompts for the 2019-20 cycle have no changes over the last two years.
 Notice that lucky number 7 is a topic of the student’s choice.
 That might remove pressure for some of you!

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 - The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?